 Who is available to forge that protocol and cause its adoption?
-Technical standards bodies seem
+Technical standards bodies seem ill equipped to

 STEP ONE - Form a non-stock Information Trust Association with a role to manage or implement standards, protocols, systems, services or technologies that, in whole or in part, contribute to the support or advancement of journalism, of communities, or of participatory democracy.